Bewi/ngGuidelines/README.md

 ### ControllerAs over $scope

-ControllerAs approach of controller resolve a inheritence issue encoutered with $scope.
+ControllerAs approach of controller resolve an inheritence issue encoutered with $scope.

 It allows a better syntax by specifying a namespace for each controller.

-Still accessible from the $scope.myController (where myController is the name chosen).
+Still accessible from the $scope.myController (where myController is the alias).

 ```html
 <div ng-controller="LayoutController As layout">